Corruptcouch/dead-letter-office/docs/dead-letter-office-epics.md

 **Decisions already made:**
 - **No player can complete a parcel alone** (vision §8).
 This is enforced by *replication*, not by UI gating — the host does not send what a post has not earned (Arch §5.3).
+- **A post is an authored volume; the verbs inside it are stations** (Arch §5.3.1, ruled 2026-08-25).
+Volumes do not overlap and there is unowned floor between them, so a body has exactly one containing post *by construction* — which is how "you cannot work two posts at once" is enforced. **No post-occupancy state is stored anywhere:** occupancy is a point-in-volume query, never a field, so there is no lock and therefore no unlock path.
+Using a station is a `Request*` intent the host admits only if the actor's body is inside that station's volume — one check, at the intent.
+- **The manifest decays on exit**, on the frame the body leaves the volume, with no debounce.
+  `holds(peer, parcel) = scanned(peer, parcel) AND occupying(peer, scanDesk)`.
+This makes
+  vision §8's *no player can complete a parcel alone* literally true and **independent of E5's clock**, which matters because Gate 2 is played before E5 exists: without it, a lone player can hoard manifests and route them slowly, and Gate 2 would report dilution caused by a missing quota rather than by the design.
+The known ceiling is recorded as a `ponytail:` in Arch §5.3.1.
+- **Only the manifest is filtered per-peer.** The other three rows of Arch §5.3 replicate to everybody — the chart's asymmetry is *optical* (it hangs on the far wall), and jam and stamp state are physically visible by requirement.
+Three of four rows cost zero filtering code.
 - `RoutingRules.Evaluate` is a pure function of parcel, chute and policy.
 No engine, no clock.
 - `PolicyState` is mutable and replicated, and the PA system can change it mid-shift (Arch §4.5).
 The chart going stale is the antagonist landing a hit.